bab-lab/bab-lab.github.io/content/authors/kelsey-mcguire/_index.md

     url: 'https://geog.ubc.ca'

 # Short bio (displayed in user profile at end of posts)
-bio: Kelsey is a MSc student studying Methane dynamics in Kaska (Northern British Columbia) lakes with a focus on understanding how aquatic vegetation factors into carbon exchanges.
+bio: Kelsey is a MSc student studying Methane dynamics along the shoreline of a Kaska (Northern British Columbia) lake with a focus on understanding how aquatic vegetation factors into carbon exchanges.

 interests:
   - Land-Atmosphere Climate Interactions